-To disable Zoom.
-Press the Menu button until the Zo0m menu is on-screen.
-Use the UP ARROW to highlight Off, and let the menu time out.
+To disable Zoom, press the MENU button until the Zoom menu is on-screen.
+Use the UP ARROW to highlight Oft, and let the menu time out.
+The digital depth information is not affected by Zoom.

 When the unit is powered off, the Zoom menu returns to Zoom Off.